fgiasson/ReadNext/README.md

 Zotero library, and ReadNext will learn from your feedback to improve the quality of the proposed papers.

-ReadNext is designed to be used with [Cohere](https://cohere.ai/), a free service that provides a powerful API to generate embeddings for text.
-ReadNext will use Cohere to generate embeddings for the papers in your Zotero library, and will use these embeddings to identify papers that are similar to your research focus.
+ReadNext is designed to be used with with an embedding system.
+It uses the system to generate embeddings for the papers in your Zotero library, and will use these embeddings to identify papers that are similar to your research focus.
+Two embedding systems are currently support: a local one using the `BAAI/bge-base-en` model from Hugging Face, and a remote one using the Cohere embedding service.

 ReadNext is designed to be used with [arXiv](https://arxiv.org/), a free service that provides access to scientific papers in the fields of